aditakarsh27/langgraph-codeact-mcp-example/README.md

 3. **Authenticate Services**: Use Composio's authentication flow to connect to services like Gmail, Notion, GitHub, etc.
 4. **Access Tools**: Composio tools are automatically available as Python functions in the CodeAct environment

-Composio tools are automatically converted to Python functions and made available in the PyodideSandbox execution environment, allowing the agent to use authenticated APIs directly in generated code.
+Composio tools are automatically converted to Python functions and made available in the E2B Sandbox execution environment, allowing the agent to use authenticated APIs directly in generated code.

 ### Adding New Services